Mustang flight experience

 Miss Helen who saw active service in WWII with the 352 fighter group, has several confirmed kills to her name and is the last of the group who is known to exist.
 Since the war she has flown with the Swedish and the Israeli Air force and even starred in the film ‘Memphis Belle.’
 She is currently owned by Robert Tyrrell, is based at the Aircraft Restoration Company here at Duxford and can often be seen at air shows all over the country.

-Both these elegant and iconic aircraft are welcome additions to the Aerial Collective fleet and we take great joy in helping people experience these Cadillac’s of the sky first hand.
+Both these elegant and iconic aircraft are welcome additions to the Aerial Collective fleet, and we take great joy in helping people experience these Cadillac’s of the sky first hand as they discover the power of a Mustang in flight.